 DNA was extracted as described above.
-Amplicon libraries were constructed according to a dual indexing strategy [41] with each primer consisting of the appropriate Illumina adapter, 8-nt index sequence, a 10-nt pad sequence, a 2-nt linker and the amplicon specific primer.
-For prokaryotes, the V3-V4 16S rRNA gene amplicon primers from Kozich et al. [41] were used (5'-CCTACGGGAGGCAGCAG-3' and 5'-GCTATTGGAGCTGGAATTAC-3'), for eukaryotes the 18S rRNA gene primers from Baldwin al. were used (5'amplicon et [42] AACCTGGTTGATCCTGCCAGT-3' 5'-GCTATTGGAGCTGGAATTAC-3'). and Amplicons were generated using a high-fidelity DNA polymerase (Q5 Tag, New England Biolabs).
-After an initial denaturation at 95 °C for 2 minutes PCR conditions were: denaturation at 95 °C for 15 seconds; annealing at temperatures 55 °C or 57 °C (for 16S and 18S reactions respectively); annealing times were 30 seconds with extension at 72 °C for 30 seconds; cycle numbers were 25 for 16S, and 30 for 18S; final extensions of 10 minutes at 72 °C were included.
-Amplicon sizes were determined using an Agilent 2200 TapeStation system and libraries normalized using SequalPrep Normalization Plate Kit (Thermo Fisher Scientific) and guantified using Qubit dsDNA HS kit (Thermo Fisher Scientific).
+Amplicon libraries were constructed according to a dual indexing strategy [41] with each primer consisting of the appropriate Illumina adapter, 8nt index sequence, a 10-nt pad sequence, a 2-nt linker, and the amplicon specific primer.
+For prokaryotes, the V3-V4 16S ribosomal ribonucleic acid (rRNA) gene amplicon primers from Kozich et al. [41] were used (5'-CCTACGGGAGGCAGCAG-3' and 5'-GCTATTGGAGCTGGAATTAC-3'); for eukaryotes the 18S rRNA gene amplicon primers from Baldwin et al. [42] were used (5'-AACCTGGTTGATCCTGCCAGT-3' and 5'-GCTATTGGAGCTGGAA TTAC-3').
+Amplicons were generated using a high-fidelity DNA polymerase (Q5 Taq, New England Biolabs).
+After an initial denaturation at 95°C for 2 min polymerase chain reaction conditions were: denaturation at 95°C for 15 s; annealing at temperatures 55°C or 57°C (for 16S and 18S reactions, respectively); annealing times were 30 s with extension at 72°C for 30 s; cycle numbers were 25 for 16S and 30 for 18S; final extensions of 10 min at 72°C were included.
+Amplicon sizes were determined using an Agilent 2200 TapeStation system and libraries normalized using Sequal Prep Normalization Plate Kit (Thermo Fisher Scientific) and quantified using Qubit dsDNA HS kit (Thermo Fisher Scientific).
 Each amplicon library was sequenced separately on Illumina MiSeq using V3 600 cycle reagents at concentrations of 8 pM with a 5% PhiX Illumina control library.

-Sequenced paired-end reads were joined using PEAR [43] as per PIPITS [44], quality filtered using FASTX tools (hannonlab.cshl.edu), length filtered with the minimum length of 300 bp, presence of PhiX and adaptors were checked and removed with BBTools (jgi.doe.gov/data-and- tools/bbtools/), and chimeras were identified and removed with VSEARCH [45] using Greengenes 13 5 [46] and SILVA 132 [47] databases for 16S and 18S respectively (at 97%).
+Sequenced paired-end reads were joined using PEAR [43] as per PIPITS [44], quality filtered using FASTX tools (hannonlab.cshl. edu), length filtered with the minimum length of 300 bp, presence of PhiX and adaptors were checked and removed with BBTools (jgi. doe.gov/data-and- tools/bbtools/), and chimeras were identified and removed with VSEARCH [45] using Greengenes 13\5 [46] and SILVA 132 [47] databases for 16S and 18S, respectively (at 97%).
 Singletons were removed and the resulting sequences were clustered into operational taxonomic units (OTUs) with VSEARCH at 97% sequence identity.
-Representative sequences for each OTU were taxonomically assigned by RDP Classifier [48] with the bootstrap threshold of 0.8 or greater using the Greengenes 13\5 and SILVA 132 databases (16S and 18S respectively) as the reference (OTU tables in Supplementary data).
+Representative sequences for each OTU were taxonomically assigned by RDP Classifier [48] with the bootstrap threshold of 0.8 or greater using the Greengenes 13\5 and SILVA 132 databases (16S and 18S, respectively) as the reference (OTU tables in Supplementary data).
 Unless stated otherwise, default parameters were used for the steps listed.
 Taxonomic groupings of prokaryotes were presented using the older taxonomic classification to compare with proteomics-derived taxonomy.
-Only three major groups of eukaryotes: fungi, Ciliophora and Cercozoa were analysed. $\alpha$ - diversity (Shannon Weiner diversity index) and β-diversity indices were calculated on rarefied data (to 14746 reads for 16S, and 12049 reads for 18 S) using the vegan package in R [49] and visualisations were performed using gaplot2 [39]. β-diversity was assessed by in non-metric multidimensional scaling ordinations and running Permutational Multivariate Analysis of Variance (PERMANOVA) using vegan's adonis2 function.
-Multi-factorial ANOVA was performed to ascertain the effect of site and land use intensity on diversity indices and the abundance of taxonomic groups of interest.
+Only three major groups of eukaryotes: fungi, Ciliophora and Cercozoa were analyzed. $\alpha$ - diversity (Shannon Weiner diversity index) and $\beta$ -diversity indices were calculated on rarefied data (to 14746 reads for 16S, and 12 049 reads for 18 S) using the vegan package in R [49] and visualizations were performed using ggplot2 [39]. $\beta$ -diversity was assessed by in non-metric multidimensional scaling ordinations and running permutational multivariate analysis of variance (PERMANOVA) using vegan's adonis2 function.
+Multifactorial ANOVA was performed to ascertain the effect of site and land use intensity on diversity indices and the abundance of taxonomic groups of interest.